kimrm/rainy-days-ca/README.md

 - Some design changes has been done since the prototype was made.
 - The remove from basket button doesn't do anything yet because it will need javascript.
+- The shopping bag always show 3 items for demonstration purposes.

 ### Execute program